Well, the answer’s yes of course – but you want to know why.

-Jess has a LinkedIn account – she’s had it for… well, ages.
-When she left her corporate job she updated it, made sure she’d got the right skills identified, lots of detail in her previous experience – well the bits she could remember anyway.
-And a bit about her, what she wants from her new role, why she makes a good PM, that’s what she needs isn’t it.
+Of course Jess has a LinkedIn account – she’s had it for… well, ages.
+When she left her corporate role she updated it, making sure she’d identified the right skills and including lots of detail about her previous experience – well, the bits she could remember anyway.
+She’s also added a bit about herself, what she wants from her new role and why she makes a good PM, that’s all she needs isn’t it!?

-Sometimes Jess has a browse through her feed, get’s involved in Fred’s conversations about the perils of outsourcing, posts about a networking event or book she’s reading.
+Sometimes Jess browses her feed, get’s involved in Fred’s conversations about the perils of outsourcing and posts about a networking event she’s attended or book she’s reading.

 Sometimes she comments on one of Tara’s contentious posts and immediately wishes she hadn’t, the flurry of notifications keeps disrupting her “actual” work.

-What should she be getting out of LinkedIn?
+What should Jess be getting out of LinkedIn?